Fossil fuel power station: Gas turbine and combined gas/steam

-Currant Creek Power Plant near Mona, Utah is a natural gas fired electrical plant.
+Bayside Generating Station in Saint John, New Brunswick is a natural gas fired electrical plant.

 One type of fossil fuel power plant uses a gas turbine in conjunction with a heat recovery steam generator (HRSG).
 It is referred to as a combined cycle power plant because it combines the Brayton cycle of the gas turbine with the Rankine cycle of the HRSG.
 The turbines are fueled either with natural gas or fuel oil.

 Reciprocating engines

 Diesel engine generator sets are often used for prime power in communities not connected to a widespread power grid.
 Emergency (standby) power systems may use reciprocating internal combustion engines operated by fuel oil or natural gas.
-Standby generators may serve as emergency power for a factory or data center, or may also be operated in parallel with the local utility system to reduce peak power demand charge from the utility.
+Standby generators may serve as emergency power for a factory or data center, or be operated in parallel with the local utility system to reduce peak power demand charge from the utility.
 Diesel engines can produce strong torque at relatively low rotational speeds, which is generally desirable when driving an alternator, but diesel fuel in long-term storage can be subject to problems resulting from water accumulation and chemical decomposition.
-Rarely used generator sets may correspondingly be installed as natural gas or LPG to minimize the fuel system maintenance requirements.
+Rarely used generator sets may correspondingly be installed as natural gas or LPG to minimize fuel system maintenance requirements.

 Spark-ignition internal combustion engines operating on gasoline (petrol), propane, or LPG are commonly used as portable temporary power sources for construction work, emergency power, or recreational uses.

 Reciprocating external combustion engines such as the Stirling engine can be run on a variety of fossil fuels, as well as renewable fuels or industrial waste heat.
 Installations of Stirling engines for power production are relatively uncommon.

 Historically, the first central stations used reciprocating steam engines to drive generators.
 As the size of the electrical load to be served grew, reciprocating units became too large and cumbersome to install economically.
 The steam turbine rapidly displaced all reciprocating engines in central station service.